 - 2 cloves garlic, minced

 - 1 Serrano or jalapeno, seeded & finely minced

 - 1/2 teaspoon white pepper

 - 2 teaspoons sesame seeds for garnish

 Line a large baking sheet with aluminum foil.

-Mix all ingredients (except for garnishes) and using a scoop form into 1″ balls.
+Gently mix all ingredients except for the sesame seeds and a few green onions set aside for garnish in a large bowl.
+Using a scoop form into 1″ balls.
 With slightly wet hands, shape each into a ball shape and place on a baking sheet.

 Bake 15 to 20 minutes until cooked through, no longer pink in the center and lightly browned.

 Toss in glaze, recipe below, then sprinkle with sesame seeds and green onion for garnish.